umefy/go-web-app-template/README.md

 - running `make regen_gorm` to **generate** all the database models and query.
 - running `make wire` to **generate** all the required dependency injection files.
 - running `make mockery` to **generate** all the testing required mockery package.
+- All above generated command can be combined with `make generate`.
+- For testing, can running `make generate ENVRC_FILE=.envrc.test` to specify we use `.envrc.test` instead of `.envrc`.
 - running `make` to start the project in dev env. 🚀

 ## 2. Project structure